The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

 It is not difficult to see that the image $\Xi(\R^\V)$ is invariant under the action of the affine automorphism group.
-In fact, we have the following. \begin{proposition} For all $g \in G$ we have $\Phi^g_\ast \circ \Xi=\Xi \circ \Act^{g}$. \end{proposition} This proposition is proved in section \ref{sect:operators2}.
+In fact, we have the following. \begin{proposition} For all $g \in G$ we have $\Phi^g_\ast \circ \Xi=\Xi \circ \Act^{g}$. \end{proposition} This proposition is proved in Section \ref{sect:operators2}.

 Suppose that $\f \in \R^\V$ is a positive function.
-Then we can think of $\Xi(\f)$ as the element of $H^1(S,V,\R)$ arising from the Lebesgue transverse measure to the foliation in direction of angle $\frac{\pi}{4}$ on the surface $S(\G, \f)$.
+Then we can think of $\Xi(\f)$ as the element of $\Coh$ arising from the Lebesgue transverse measure to the foliation in direction of angle $\frac{\pi}{4}$ on the surface $S(\G, \f)$.
 Similar interpretations arise from considering an $\f \in \R^\V$ where the signs of $\f$ on the subsets of vertices $\Alpha$ and $\Beta$ are fixed.
 This idea is what gives rise to the notions of quadrants, which we are about to introduce.
 We will show that $\Psi_{\bm \theta}(\M_{\bm \theta}) \subset \Xi(\R^\V)$.
-Moreover, we will show that the set of transverse measures to the foliation $\F_{\bm \theta}$ all can be interpreted as such Lebesgue transverse measures on $S(\G, \f)$ with $\f$ satisfying ``survivor'' conditions.
+Moreover, we will show that the set of transverse measures to the split leaf space $\hat \F_{\bm \theta}$ (see \S \ref{ss:emc} and Appendix \ref{sect:coding}) all can be interpreted as such Lebesgue transverse measures on $S(\G, \f)$ with $\f$ satisfying {\em survivor} conditions, as defined below.

-\begin{definition}[Survivors in $\R^\V$] Assume $\bm \theta \in \Circ$ is a $\lambda$-renormalizable direction with $\lambda$-shrinking sequence $\langle g_i \rangle$.
+\begin{definition}[Survivors in $\R^\V$] Assume $\bm \theta \in \Circ$ is a $\lambda$-renormalizable direction with $\lambda$-shrinking sequence $\langle g_n \rangle$.
 We say that $\f \in \R^\V$ is a {\em $(\bm \theta, n)$-survivor} if $\Xi(\f)$ is a $(\bm \theta, n)$-survivor.
 We say $\f$ is a {\em $\bm \theta$-survivor} if it is a $(\bm \theta, n)$-survivor for all $n \geq 0$.
 We use $\Surv_{\bm \theta} \subset \R^\V$ to denote the set of all $\bm \theta$-survivors. \end{definition}

-We will introduce a more intrinsic equivalent definition.
-To do this, we need a few more definitions.
+We will introduce an equivalent definition which is intrinsic to $\R^\V$.
+For this, we need a few more definitions.

-\begin{definition}[Sign pairs] The set of sign pairs is the set of four elements $\SP=\{(\pm 1, \pm 1)\}$.
+\begin{definition}[Sign pairs] The set of sign pairs is the set of four elements $\SP =\{(\pm 1, \pm 1)\}$.
 We abbreviate these elements by writing

 We will use $\pi_1$ and $\pi_2$ to denote the projection functions.
 For instance $\pi_1(-+)=-1$ and $\pi_2(-+)=1$. \end{definition}

 \begin{definition}[Quadrants in $\R^2$] The four open quadrants in $\R^2$ are naturally in bijection to the elements $s \in \SP$.
 We define